 When you think about a gummy bear, what do you envision?
 We have all had these great little candies – they are a favorite of my wife.
 What you probably think of when you think about these candies is that they are a soft, chewy, solid little nugget of goodness.
 And I would agree.
 The point that I am making here is that these are solid candies.
 Soft, but solid with a solid consistency throughout, and there is no outer shell.

-So, it might logical to assume that, like the candies, the fifth generation, highly cohesive silicone gel implants – which have been referred to as “gummy bears” would also be solid.
+So, it might be logical to assume that, like the candies, the fifth generation, highly cohesive silicone gel implants – which have been referred to as “gummy bears” would also be solid.
 Right?
+Wrong.

-It is important to pause for a moment and note that none of the manufacturers of these fifth generation implants (Sientra (aka Silmed), Allergan, and Mentor) have referred to their implants as “gummy bears” or said that the implants are a solid material.
+It is essential to pause for a moment and note that none of the manufacturers of these highly cohesive gel implants refer to them as “gummy bears”.
 It was a plastic surgeon who gave them this name.

 Here’s what happened when I cut into one.

 Recently, in the operating room, I needed to remove a set of these implants.
 Being curious, at the end of the case, I cut into one of them.
 Honestly, if I had not known that these were highly cohesive gel implants (fifth generation), I would have thought that they were just regular cohesive gel implants (fourth generation), which I cut into as a demonstration on this video.
 Because inside the shell was a semi-solid, viscous silicone gel that looked and acted just the same.

 The proponents of these implants will tell you that they do, absolutely, without a doubt, give a better result.
 We now have some interesting data that refutes this.